Questioning the Values and Vision of the Multnomah County DA budget

 Budgets are more than just numbers on a page.
 Agency budgets should be a reflection of the values and vision for the kinds of outcomes we want to see in our communities.
 But when examining the Multnomah County district attorney budget, the values and vision are murky at best.

-Today, we, along with a diverse group of six other Oregon nonprofits, asked the Multnomah County Commissioners to adopt a significantly different framework for the roughly $35 million District Attorney’s Office budget.
+Today, we, along with a diverse group of six other Oregon nonprofits (June 2018 update: three more important Oregon nonprofits joined the letter.
+Read that letter here.), asked the Multnomah County Commissioners to adopt a significantly different framework for the roughly $35 million District Attorney’s Office budget.
 We fundamentally believe Multnomah County should set a higher bar for the performance measures embedded in the DA budget.
 The current budget framework is totally insufficient for effectively assessing and guiding the impact of the work and resources that the district attorney office spends annually.
 The stakes are too high to let this continue.

 Thousands of people directly interact with the DA’s office in ways that can fundamentally change their lives, for the better or worse.
 The policies, practices, and priorities of the DA’s office can be the difference between whether or not young people are held accountable in a way that protects their future life possibilities, whether people of color are treated fairly, whether or not crime victims get access to critical services that help them rebuild their lives, or whether children keep contact and connection with their parents.

 There is a growing dissatisfaction with the criminal justice system’s status quo.
 In many places, our policies and practices have not kept up with the research on what delivers the best public safety outcomes, and patience has run out on a system that continues to treat people of color more harshly.